OneAgencySE/maven-nexus-demo/README.md

 ### Step 4 - Building this in Jenkins

 You can point out this repository and make Jenkins build it.
+I do recommend that you fork it to your own repository so that you can do releases on you own without disturbing the original repository.